iam-jawad/app-with-helm/README.md

 ### If installing helm chart on K8S cluster
 If you are trying to install helm chart in K8S cluster so please make sure following three things.
+1) Set values in **values.yaml** default values will also work but dubble check those values according to your environment configurations.
-1) Check if helm is installed on environemnt otherwise **run-helm.sh** will through an error that "Helm is not installed." and exit.
+2) Check if helm is installed on environemnt otherwise **run-helm.sh** will through an error that "Helm is not installed." and exit.
-2) You must have installed **Nginx ingress controller** on your K8S cluster.
+3) You must have installed **Nginx ingress controller** on your K8S cluster.
 You can install it with following command.\
 ```sh
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/main/deploy/static/provider/cloud/deploy.yaml
 ```
-3) Whatever host name you will set in ingress, please make sure to add it in your ```/etc/hosts``` file so that you can access web app deployed on cluster easily.
-(This step is for local deployment only)
+4) Whatever host name you will set in **values.yaml**, please make sure to do necessary DNS configuration for resolving host name to Cluster/LoadBalancer IP address.
+Default value for host is empty which acts as wildcard and user will be able to access app by directly hiting Cluster/LoadBlancer IP address.
-4) Make sure you have deployed metrics server and it is working properly on your cluster (This step is for local deployment only.
+5) Make sure you have deployed metrics server and it is working properly on your cluster (This step is for local deployment only.
 For EKS it will be done by Terraform)

 ## Java Web App